tas.gov.au - external site

 • You can check online to see if the boat you are buying is currently registered.

-• You must visit a service centre to transfer a boat registration.
+• You can visit a service centre to transfer a boat registration or lodge the transfer online.

 About transferring a boat registration